 Through their first-year experience students learn to cope with the transition to college & grow into an independent adult.

 Through the First-Year Experience, students will be provided an array of opportunities to develop personally and academically within their residential community.
 Students' first-year at DePauw is a pivotal time for their development, therefore all first-year students are placed in one of the five residence halls that aim to develop a common, inclusive and supportive experience.
 Our program's purpose is intentional, focusing on their transitions and providing the best resources and support for students as they acclimate to DePauw.
 Each residence community provides programmatic and community development opportunities in addition to peer support and mentoring.

 Housing Options for First-Year Students

 DePauw offers multiple housing environments for first-year students, and each community has unique advantages.
 Each residence hall community provides programmatic and community development opportunities in addition to peer support and mentoring.
 The common spaces and building environments have gathering spaces that allow for community to form among our first-year students.
 Here is some brief information about our first-year residence halls:

 Bishop Roberts, Hogate, Humbert, and Longden Halls are located in the South Quad.
 Lucy Rowland Hall is located in the Ubben Quad.
-Bishop Roberts, Hogate, Humbert and Longden Halls are larger residence halls, home to between 110-145 students each.
-Most rooms in these South Quad residence halls are double occupancy rooms, but room size can range from single occupancy to four-person rooms.
+Bishop Roberts, Hogate, Humbert, Longden, and Lucy Rowland Halls are larger residence halls, home to between 110-145 students each.
+Most rooms in these residence halls are double occupancy rooms, but room size can range from single occupancy to four-person rooms.
 Hogate Hall has a number of double and single occupancy rooms grouped together in clusters of two doubles and two singles throughout the residential community.
-College Street Hall is our smaller residence hall, housing just under 50 students in double occupancy rooms.

 Healthy Living Communities